huythedev/tiktok_telegram_bot/README.md

     *   **Linux (x86_64):** Download the latest prebuilt binary from [huythedev/telegram-bot-api-prebuilt_for-linux](https://github.com/huythedev/telegram-bot-api-prebuilt_for-linux/releases/latest).
     *   **Windows:** Download the latest prebuilt binary from [std-microblock/tg-botapi-build](https://github.com/std-microblock/tg-botapi-build/releases/latest).
+    *   **macOS:** Download the latest prebuilt binary from [huythedev/telegram-bot-api-prebuilt_for-macos](https://github.com/huythedev/telegram-bot-api-prebuilt_for-macos/releases/latest).
-    *   **macOS / Other Architectures:** You will need to build the binary yourself.
+    *   **Other Architectures or Untrusted Builds:** You will need to build the binary yourself.
 Follow the official build instructions: [https://tdlib.github.io/telegram-bot-api/build.html](https://tdlib.github.io/telegram-bot-api/build.html).

+    **Important:** After downloading *any* prebuilt binary (from the links above or if you build it yourself), ensure it's placed in the correct location.
+By default, the `start.py` script looks for `prebuilt/telegram-bot-api`.
+If you place it elsewhere or name it differently, you **must** update the `API_BINARY` variable in your `.env` file accordingly.
+Also, remember to make the downloaded binary executable (e.g., `chmod +x prebuilt/telegram-bot-api` or `chmod +x path/to/your/binary`).

 5.  **Run the bot:**